How to Correct Wrong Information on Credit Report

 Next Steps if You Disagree with the Outcome

 If you disagree with the dispute results, several options are available.
+You can submit a new dispute request or fill out a dispute form if you have additional evidence to support your claim.
 Contact the lender directly to argue your case or resubmit the dispute with additional documentation.
+Be aware that repeatedly disputing the same item without providing new information may result in your dispute being considered frivolous, and the credit bureau may decline to investigate further.
 Adding a consumer statement to your credit file explains your perspective and might help future creditors reviewing your report.

 If your dispute is ignored or inadequately addressed, submit a complaint with the Consumer Financial Protection Bureau.
 As a last resort, consider hiring a lawyer or exploring legal actions like filing a lawsuit or entering arbitration with the credit reporting agency.